Ocramius/ocramius.github.com/source/_posts/2017-01-25-on-aggregates-and-external-context-interactions.md

 </p>

 <p>
-    In addition to that, we now require the command handler when writing tests that consume the above specification: without the command handler, our logic will fail to handle the unhappy paths in our scenarios.
+    In addition to that, the command handler is required in tests that consume the above specification: without the command handler, our logic will fail to handle the unhappy paths in our scenarios.
 </p>

 <p>
-    For those that are reading and apply CQRS+<abbr title="Event Sourcing>ES</abbr>: you also know that those guard aren't that simple to implement!
+    For those that are reading and practice CQRS+<abbr title="Event Sourcing">ES</abbr>: you also know that those guards aren't always simple to implement!
     Read models, projections...
 Oh my!
 </p>